CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/12-nosql.md

 {: .language-sql}

-Find the Officers called "aliyev" and Entities related to them:
+Find the Officers associated "the duchy of lancaster" and Entities related to them:
 ```
 MATCH (o:Officer)
-WHERE toLower(o.name) CONTAINS "aliyev"
+WHERE toLower(o.name) CONTAINS "the duchy of lancaster"
 MATCH (o)-[r]-(c:Entity)
 RETURN o,r,c
 ```
 {: .language-cypher}

 Same, but this time return only "DIRECTOR_OF" relations:
 ```